enpaul/tox-poetry-installer/README.md

 ~ $: poetry run tox --version
 3.20.0 imported from .venv/lib64/python3.8/site-packages/tox/__init__.py
 registered plugins:
-    tox-poetry-installer-0.2.0 at .venv/lib64/python3.8/site-packages/tox_poetry_installer.py
+    tox-poetry-installer-0.2.2 at .venv/lib64/python3.8/site-packages/tox_poetry_installer.py
 ```

-If using in a CI/automation environment using Pip, ensure that the plugin is installed to the
-same environment as Tox:
+If using Pip, ensure that the plugin is installed to the same environment as Tox:

 ```
 # Calling the virtualenv's 'pip' binary directly will cause pip to install to that virtualenv